Political violence: Capital punishment

 Capital punishment is the sentence of death upon a person by the state as a punishment for an offense.
 This does not include extrajudicial killing, which is the killing of a person by governmental authorities without the sanction of any judicial proceeding or legal process.
 The use of capital punishment by country varies, but according to Amnesty International 58 countries still actively use the death penalty, and in 2010, 23 countries carried out executions and 67 imposed death sentences.
 Methods of execution in 2010 included beheading, electrocution, hanging, lethal injection and shooting.

 Famine

 Famine can be initiated or prolonged in order to deny resources, compel obedience, or to depopulate a region with a recalcitrant or untrusted populace.

 Police brutality

 Police brutality is another form of political violence.
 It is most commonly described in juxtaposition with the term excessive force.
 Police brutality can be defined as "a civil rights violation that occurs when a police officer acts with excessive force by using an amount of force with regards to a civilian that is more than necessary".
-Police brutality and the use of excessive force are present throughout the world and in the United States alone, 4,861 incidences of police misconduct were reported during 2010.
+Police brutality and the use of excessive force are present throughout the world and in the United States alone, 4,861 incidents of police misconduct were reported during 2010.
 Of these, there were 6,826 victims involved and 247 fatalities.